 The Master of Music in Music Education degree is designed for music educators, teaching artists, and music professionals seeking new and expanded opportunities for career development.
 Program flexibility affords students opportunities to customize degree pathways, advance their goals, and develop musical, scholarly, and leadership roles in their professional settings.
 Full-time, part-time, digital commuter, and summer study options are available.

-Professional Development studies are available to post-Bachelor's degree students who are not seeking a graduate degree.
-Workshops and short courses are available for professional development clock hours at a lower cost than graduate credit.
-Those seeking graduate credit but not a degree can enroll in these and regular graduate offerings as a non-degree graduate student.
+Professional Development opportunities are available for educators, teaching artists, community musicians, and anyone who wants to advance their musicianship and teaching abilities.
+Workshops and short courses are available for professional development clock hours (CEUs) at a lower cost than graduate credit.
+Those seeking graduate credit but not a degree can enroll as non-degree graduate students.